elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-challenges-in-data-interpretation-and-how-can-bias-be-overcome.md

 url: /learn/education-studies/questions/what-are-the-challenges-in-data-interpretation-and-how-can-bias-be-overcome
 score: -1.0
 related_article1:
-    id: 165096
+    id: 165095
-    title: Describe the different types of measurement scales used for dependent variables.
+    title: >-
+        What is a dependent variable and why is it important in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-different-types-of-measurement-scales-used-for-dependent-variables
+    url: /learn/education-studies/questions/what-is-a-dependent-variable-and-why-is-it-important-in-research
 related_article2:
-    id: 165098
+    id: 165113
-    title: How can independent variables be manipulated to impact experimental outcomes?
+    title: >-
+        What is observer bias and how can it be reduced in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-independent-variables-be-manipulated-to-impact-experimental-outcomes
+    url: /learn/education-studies/questions/what-is-observer-bias-and-how-can-it-be-reduced-in-research
 related_article3:
-    id: 165096
+    id: 165113
-    title: Describe the different types of measurement scales used for dependent variables.
+    title: >-
+        What is observer bias and how can it be reduced in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-different-types-of-measurement-scales-used-for-dependent-variables
+    url: /learn/education-studies/questions/what-is-observer-bias-and-how-can-it-be-reduced-in-research
 related_article4:
-    id: 165111
+    id: 165099
-    title: What is the difference between continuous and categorical variables?
+    title: >-
+        What are the characteristics of nominal measurement types?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-continuous-and-categorical-variables
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-nominal-measurement-types
 related_article5:
     id: 165095
+    title: >-
-    title: What is a dependent variable and why is it important in research?
+        What is a dependent variable and why is it important in research?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-a-dependent-variable-and-why-is-it-important-in-research
 ---